ShuangDa1018/react-shuang/src/Fireworks/index.md

 # FireWorks

-This is an FireWorks component. please click see the animation
+This is an FireWorks component.
+The product use is normal, but the documentation is abnormal

 ```jsx
 import { FireWorks } from 'react-shuang';